ada-x64/cubething2/src/static/articles/applying-to-grad-school/main.md

 Once I had manually gone over the results and ensured that they were what I wanted (right location, right faculty), I chose my top 6 schools.
 They are:
-CUNY, Toronto, UBC, UCR, Columbia, and Yale.
+CUNY, Toronto, UBC, UCR, Colombia, and Yale.
 God help me.
 In addition, I'd like to apply to Memphis and the Univeristy of Kansas, my alma matter, as backups.

+**Update:** In the end I applied to CUNY, Toronto, UBC, UC Berkeley, Brown, and KU.
+I'm deeply thankful for the time and letters from my former professors, and for the time I've taken from students at these institutions.

 ## annoying 311 grad students